m1chale/zmk-flasher/README.md

 zmk-flasher -l <left_firmware> -r <right_firmware>
 ```
 This lets you mount the left and right keyboard halves interactively.
+Afterwards the application will flash the firmware to the left and right halves.

 You can also flash a single firmware file to both halves (Glove 80):
 ```bash